JetBrains/teamcity-documentation/topics/build-files-cleaner-swabra.md

 `handle.exe` is present on agents only after the upgrade.

-Note that running `handle.exe` requires some additional permissions for the build agent user.
-For more details read [this thread](https://social.technet.microsoft.com/Forums/en-US/e8d97be5-8265-418a-9f44-00a399858bcf/handleexe-amp-user-rights-needed?forum=miscutils).
+Note that running `handle.exe` [requires administrator privileges](https://learn.microsoft.com/en-us/sysinternals/downloads/handle) for the build agent user.

 ## Debug options